andrevidela/Research-report/Activity.md

 - GNN
   - idea: abstract over the data structure used for convolution, use categorical morphisms to convert from one object to the other (derivable euclidean spaces and finite descrete graphs)

+# 16.01

+- streaming ep 15
+- removing more rig stuff, getting close, maybe I should start updating the parser to parse intervals

+# 15.01

+- keep working on removing rig, tried to add a new view with dependent interface but it didn't work

 # 11.01

 - keep working on removing rig and adding ranges as semiring